OlajuwonDele/robotic_arm_modeling_assignment/README.md

-This MATLAB code is a tool designed for students to model and analyze the kinematics and dynamics of a robotic arm.
+This MATLAB code is a tool that I designed for students to model and analyze the kinematics and dynamics of a robotic arm.
 It calculates joint forces and torques, and visualizes the robot's structure.
 Key features include:

 User Inputs: Define link masses, center of gravity, and applied forces.